jmplonka/InventorLoader/README.md

 ## Installation
-Download the repository as a ZIP archive and expand its content directly into the FreeCAD module's folder "Mod".There exists two locations where FreeCAD searches for
+Download the repository as a ZIP archive and expand its content directly into the FreeCAD module's folder "Mod".
+There exists two locations where FreeCAD searches for
 addons:
 a) beside FreeCAD's bin folder
 b) in user's application data (%APPDATA% on windows) or home folder (on linux/MAC).
 A new folder "InvetorLoader-master" will be created.

 The next time FreeCAD will offer new import formats for ACIS' SAT (\*.sat) files and Autodesk Inventor's IPT (\*.ipt) files as supported import formats.